jcgsville/graphile-config-example/README.md

 ## Extending via Plugins

 This project demonstrates how library authors can use Graphile Config plugins to make their library extensible.
-This project declares (TODO: right word?) a single middleware action: `handleRequest` in the `example` scope.
+This project declares a single scoped middleware
+action: `example.handleRequest`.

 The
 [`BasicHttpAuthenticationPlugin`](./src/plugins/authentication/http-basic-authentication-plugin.ts)
 and the
 [`EnforceAuthenticationPlugin`](./src/plugins/authentication/enforce-authentication-plugin.ts)
-add authentication logic that is run on every request.
-They also demonstrate of `before`/`after`/`provides` can be used to control the order that plugins and middleware are registered and executed.
+include middleware for this action that add authentication logic that is run on every request.
+These two plugins also demonstrate how `before`/`after`/`provides` can be used to control the order that plugins and middleware are registered and executed.